stabla/ClaCss/index.md

 ClaCss is a super cool tool to write css with class (as color, margin, etc...).

+#### It's a personnal project, learned a lot from.
+But I understand if you think it's useless or if you consider that writting many classes is messy.
+Because, yes, it is.

   - Flexible
   - Magic
   - You can apply :hover